arcsysu/SYSU-ARCH/docs/LAB4.md

 Run your `sieve` program in gem5 using NMRU or LRU and see what is the difference in the output.

 {: .challenge}
-> Write a program that has significant performance gap (approx. 10% speedup) between two different cache policies of gem5 (not only NMRU and LRU).
+> Write a program that has significant performance gap (approx. 10% speedup) between any two different cache policies of gem5 (not limited to NMRU and LRU).
 You should detail your program, policies you chose and the output statistics in your report.